Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Abstract

 \section{Abstract}

-We prove that flag versions of quiver Grassmannians (also knows as Lusztig's fibers) for Dynkin quivers (types $A$, $D$, $E$) have no odd cohomology over $\bbZ$.
-Moreover, for types $A$ and $D$ we prove that these varieties have $\alpha$-partitions into affine spaces.
+We prove the conjecture that flag versions of quiver Grassmannians (also known as Lusztig's fibers) for Dynkin quivers (types $A$, $D$, $E$) have no odd cohomology groups over an arbitrary ring.
+Moreover, for types $A$ and $D$ we prove that these varieties have affine pavings.
 We also show that to prove the same statement for type $E$, it is enough to check this for indecomposable representations.

-We also give a flag version of the result of Irelli-Esposito-Franzen-Reineke on rigid representations: we prove that flag versions of quiver Grassmannians for rigid representations have a diagonal decomposition.
-In particular, they have no odd cohomology over $\bbZ$.
+We also give a flag version of the result of Cerulli Irelli-Esposito-Franzen-Reineke on rigid representations: we prove that flag versions of quiver Grassmannians for rigid representations have a diagonal decomposition.
+In particular, they have no odd cohomology groups.